healeyke/Cookit-/README.md

 #### Scenario

-As a user interested in cooking, I want to be able to save my personal recipes, including photos.
+As a user interested in cooking, I want to be able to save my personal recipes, including photos, so that I can refine my repices over time.

 #### Dependencies